sweggersen/NonTouchRecyclerView/README.md

 # NonTouchRecyclerView
 RecyclerView for devices using arrow keys or D-Pad to navigate.
+(Works with touch as well!)
 The cell selector is the backbone of this library and can be heavily customized.

 ### Screenshot (from the example)
 ![Screenshot](https://raw.githubusercontent.com/samyboy89/NonTouchRecyclerView/master/images/screenshot.png)